Open In Colab Open in Kaggle

 • bundling (+), which creates new set-like objects using vector addition;

-• binding (\(\circledast\)), which creates a new combined representation of the two given objects using circular convolution;
+• binding (\(\circledast\)), which creates new combined representation of the two given objects using circular convolution;

-• unbinding (~), which allows to derive a pure object from the bound representation by unbinding another one that stands in the pair;
+• unbinding (~), which allows to derive pure object from the binded representation by unbinding another one which stands in the pair;

 In the following tutorials, we will take a look at how we can use these tools to create more complicated structures and derive useful information from them.